 3. University of Maine

-The University of Maine features on six different methodology lists.
+The University of Maine is featured on six different methodology lists.
 But none is more impressed than MSN, which places it at number one.
 The source considers it to have America’s best college gym due to a $25 million building called the New Balance Student Recreation Center.
 Men’s Health places it at second.
 Plexuss places it at fifth.
 College Magazine places it at sixth.
 College Raptor places it at seventh.
 Lastly, University Primetime places it at eighth.
-In addition to its recreation center, University of Maine has an ice skating rink, challenge/rope course, swimming pool, tennis courts and more.
+In addition to its recreation center, the University of Maine has an ice skating rink, challenge/rope course, swimming pool, tennis courts and more.

 2. Ohio State University

 Ohio State University’s gym and recreation areas have led to it being featured on an incredible 11 out of 14 methodology lists.
 While it doesn’t top any particular list, it performs well on all 11.
 Its best rankings come on Campus Explorer and Her Campus, where it places at second.
-College Magazine, College Raptor and Lifehack place it at third.
+College Magazine, College Raptor, and Lifehack place it at third.
 MSN and University Primetime place it at fourth.
 Plexuss places it at 10th.
-Lendedu places it in its unnumbered top 10 list.
+LendEDU places it in its unnumbered top 10 list.
 Lastly, Men’s Health and College Consensus place it at 11th.
 But what has Ohio State University’s gym done to deserve such high rankings across so many lists?
 It’s because the college can offer world-leading recreational activities to such a large student body.
 Over 50,000 students call OSU home, and they can work out in six different state of the art buildings throughout campus.
-And more than 90 acres of outdoors campus space complement these facilities, ensuring that students can always get fit!
+And more than 90 acres of outdoor campus space complement these facilities, ensuring that students can always get fit!

 1. University of Missouri